kaosat-dev/Blenvy/tools/blenvy/README-components.md

 - changing the values of a component in the UI  will automatically update the value of the underlying entry in the ```bevy_components``` custom property
 - different item types in Blender result in different types of GltfExtra components in Bevy (this all happens under the hood):
   - objects : GltfExtras
-  - collections/ blueprints: SceneGltfExtras (as the Blueprints get exported as seperate scenes)
+  - collections/ blueprints: SceneGltfExtras (as the Blueprints get exported as separate scenes)
   - meshes: MeshGltfExtras
   - materials: MaterialGltfExtras